Luke 2:25-35 · Luke · Updated April 25, 2026

 Summary

-This passage from Luke 2:25-35 is significant because it highlights the fulfillment of a divine promise and introduces key themes about Jesus' role and destiny.
-The scene is set in Jerusalem, where a man named Simeon, described as just and devout, is waiting for the consolation of Israel.
+Luke 2:25-35 introduces key themes about Jesus' role and destiny.
+In Jerusalem, a man named Simeon, described as just and devout, waits for the consolation of Israel.
 The Holy Ghost is upon him, and he has been promised that he will not die before seeing the Messiah, the Lord's Christ (2:25-26).
-Simeon is led by the Spirit to the temple at the same time that Mary and Joseph bring the child Jesus to fulfill the requirements of Jewish law.
+The Spirit leads Simeon to the temple as Mary and Joseph bring Jesus to fulfill Jewish law requirements.

 Chiastic structure